Fun and Easy Bullet Journal Doodles

 This page of doodles can be a great inspo for a theme for summertime, as well as maybe a start of a summer bucket list collection!

-If you want to learn how to doodle these, I have a video and you can watch it below.
+If you want to learn how to draw summer-themed doodles, I actually have a step-by-step video for that, which you can check out below.

 These doodles would make a great addition to your travel pages as well.